 is similar to Asclepias eriocarpa

-, but taller and less fuzzy leaves, and much more fragrant, the petals are the color called antique or Victorian rose.
+, but taller and less fuzzy leaves, and much more fragrant.
+The petals are antique or Victorian rose.
 One plant can form a large clump by its spreading rhizomes.
 It needs sun.
 It is quite drought tolerant,(not in the same league though as Asclepias A. eriocarpa, erosa or californica

 ) plant, water well first summer and ignore.
 Tolerates alkaline soils and most gardens.
 Needs cross-pollination for fruit and seed development.
 Pollen is self-incompatible.